frontenddogma/web-development-glossary/manuscript/p.md

 Palpable content
 : Content that makes an element non-empty by providing either some descendant non-empty text, or else something users can hear (`audio` elements) or view (`video`, `img`, or `canvas` elements), or otherwise interact with (for example, interactive form controls).
 That elements whose content model allows flow content or phrasing content should have at least one node in its contents that is palpable (and that does not have the `hidden` attribute specified) is not a hard requirement.&nbsp;§

+Paper prototyping
+: A method of the user-centered design process for designing and testing user interfaces.
+Paper prototyping is throwaway prototyping that involves creating rough, even hand-sketched, drawings of an interface to use as prototypes, or models, of a design.
+While paper prototyping seems simple, this usability testing method can provide useful feedback to aid the design of easier to use products.&nbsp;[†](#w-paper-prototyping)

 Paradigm
 : A distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitutes legitimate contributions to a field.
 According to Thomas Kuhn (1962), scientific paradigms are “universally recognized scientific achievements that, for a time, provide model problems and solutions for a community of practitioners.”&nbsp;[†](#w-paradigm)